To-Fujita/3D_DeskTop_Mascot_with_MMD_Models/README.md

 ## 2. Demo
-After download and unzip the zip file from the "Code" above, please double click the file of "DeskTopMascot.sln".
+After download and unzip the zip file from the "Code" above, please double click the file of "DeskTop_Mascot.sln".
 Then, you can create an executable file for the Desk Top Mascot as below.
+If you execute this program, you can change the model or motion, camera position, etc. by right click the Monkey icon at the right side of "TASKBAR".
 ![Image1](https://to-fujita.github.io/Images/DeskTopMascot.png "Image for DesdkTop Mascot")

 ![Image2](https://to-fujita.github.io/Images/DeskTopMascot_Setting.png "Image for Setting of DeskTop Mascot")